Generic Name: polyethylene glycol 3350, electrolytes, and ascorbic acid (Oral route)

 - Shake well until all the ingredients are dissolved.

-- The night before the test, drink the first liter of oral solution over one hour and then drink 0.5 liters (about 16 ounces) of clear liquid.
-Then, on the morning of the test, drink the second liter of the oral solution over one hour and then drink another 0.5 liters of clear liquid at least an hour before the test; or
+- Split-dose (2-day regimen) method: The night before the test, drink the first liter of oral solution over 1 hour and then drink 0.5 liters (about 16 ounces) of clear liquid.
+Then, on the morning of the test, drink the second liter of the oral solution over 1 hour and then drink another 0.5 liters of clear liquid at least 2 hours before the test.

-- The night (around 6 pm) before the test, drink the first liter of the oral solution over one hour.
+- Evening-only (1-day regimen) method: The night (around 6 pm) before the test, drink the first liter of the oral solution over 1 hour.
 After about 1.5 hours, drink the second liter of the oral solution over one hour.
-Drink an additional liter of clear liquid the night before the test .
+Drink an additional liter of clear liquid the night before the test.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.